A Luxury Discovery of England and Scotland

 The hotel sits on a peaceful and residential crescent overlooking the lawns, but only a five-minute walk to the city centre, giving its guests the best of both worlds.

-→ Find out moreBath has always been a city of pleasure.
-From the time of the Romans, the famous hot springs have attracted folk looking to relax and socialise.
+Bath has always been a city of pleasure.
+Since the time of the Romans, the famous hot springs have attracted people looking to relax and socialize.
 The Georgians developed the city to become a harmonious architectural ensemble that is today a UNESCO World Heritage Site.
-There are many ways to discover this charming city, whether it's through its Jane Austen connections, indulgent foodie scene, graceful architecture, parks and gardens, or simply relaxing in the world’s best-preserved Roman bathhouses.
+There are many ways to discover this charming city, whether it’s through its Jane Austen connections, indulgent foodie scene, graceful architecture, parks and gardens, or simply relaxing in the world’s best-preserved Roman bathhouses.

-Discover some of the iconic sites of the Cotswolds as you delve back into history to where it all began.
-The tour will be full of revelations and insights as you learn the story of how England became England.
-You'll go deep into the story of England's first king as well as explore the authentic Cotswolds.
-Visit the 'most important town in England no-one has ever heard of' and explore ancient, untouched villages and Saxon churches that date back over 1000 years.
+Discover some of the iconic sites of the Cotswolds as you delve back into history to where it all began, learning the tale of how England came to be.
+You’ll go deep into the story of England’s first king as well as explore the authentic Cotswolds.

 For your exclusive tour of the Abbey Gardens, you’ll be greeted by the owner and escorted around the house and gardens before they open to the public.
-The gardens are a series of rooms, each very different to the last, reflecting the history of the site and the personality of the current owners.
+The gardens are a series of rooms, each very different from the last, reflecting the history of the site and the personality of the current owners.
 You’ll be free afterwards to wander around the gardens at your own leisure and stroll through the town of Malmesbury.

-Accommodation in Berkshire
+Two nights in Berkshire

 Southern England